Pasay

 Pasay, officially the City of Pasay (Lungsod ng Pasay; /tl/), is a highly urbanized city in the National Capital Region of the Philippines.
 According to the 2024 census, it has a population of 453,186 people.

 Due to its location just south of Manila, Pasay quickly became an urban town during the American colonial period.
 It is now best known for being the site of most of Ninoy Aquino International Airport and of complexes such as Newport City and the SM Central Business Park.

 Etymology

-There are possible explanations on the origins of the city's name:
+There are several explanations as to the city's name: